-March was National Reading Month, and once again our pre-k classrooms partnered with prominent, award-winning children’s authors for our second annual “Reading on the Rug” series.
-Through March and into April, authors read their original works to the the little ones in our early childhood services to celebrate the importance of story time and reading to children regularly.
-Their books explored identity, representation, and community – themes that will create strong foundations for an ever-growing intellectual curiosity and a lifetime love of reading.
-Here’s who we read with this month:
+We have teamed up with prominent, award-winning children’s authors for our annual “Reading on the Rug” series throughout March.
+Eight authors will read their original works to the 3-to-5-year-olds in our early childhood classes to celebrate the importance of story time and reading to children regularly.
+Chosen books will also explore identity, diversity, and community – themes that will create strong foundations for our little ones’ ever-growing intellectual curiosity and help cement their love of reading early.